muazsh/Mockingbird/README.md

 Mockingbird provides the following Macros to enable mocking any class:
 -	`START_MOCK`: This must be the first macro call and it takes 2 arguments: the name of the generated mocking class and the name of the mocked class.
--	`FUNCTION`: This macro is to setup an injection functionality for any `non-const` virtual method, it takes the following arguments:
+-	`FUNCTION`: This macro is to setup an injection functionality for any method, it takes the following arguments:
 1. Method name.
 2. Method return type.
-3. Method signature surrounded by parentheses.
+3. Method signature surrounded by parentheses and followed by `const` if the method is `const`.
 4. A pointer to a substitute function.
 5. The signature arguments names separated by commas.
--	`FUNCTION_CONST`: This macro is to setup an injection functionality for any `const` virtual method, it takes same arguments as `FUNCTION` macro.
 -	`FUNCTION_OVERLOADING`: This macro is to setup an injection functionality for the overloaded virtual methods, it takes the following arguments:
 1. Method name.
 2. Method return type.
-3. Method signature surrounded by parentheses.
+3. Method signature surrounded by parentheses and followed by `const` if the method is `const`.
 4. A pointer to a substitute function.
 5. A number for numbering the overloading methods.
 6. The signature arguments names separated by commas.
--	`CONST_FUNCTION_OVERLOADING `: This macro is to setup an injection functionality for the `const` overloaded virtual methods, it takes same arguments as `FUNCTION_OVERLOADING` macro.
--	`HIDE`: Same as `FUNCTION` but for mocking non-virtual methods.
--	`HIDE_CONST`: Same as `CONST_FUNCTION` but for mocking non-virtual methods.
--	`HIDE_OVERLOADING`: Same as `FUNCTION_OVERLOADING` but for mocking non-virtual methods.
--	`HIDE_CONST_OVERLOADING`: Same as `CONST_FUNCTION_OVERLOADING` but for mocking non-virtual methods.
 -	`END_MOCK`: This must be the last macro call and it takes 1 argument: the name of the generated mocking class (optionally).

 For each mocked method `Fx` in the mocking class there will be 3 corresponding methods: